ros2/ros2_documentation/source/First-Steps.rst

 ROS installation includes the essential packages for working with ROS.
 If you're familiar with Linux, our recommended platform is Ubuntu (deb packages).
-Otherwise, a good alternative installation platform is Windows (binaries).

-:doc:`Installation options </Installation>`
+Otherwise, a good alternative installation platform is Windows (binaries): :doc:`Installation options </Installation>`

-With turtlesim, a lightweight 2D simulation tool designed for beginners, you can learn core ROS concepts in a simple visual environment.

-:doc:`Install and set up turtlesim </Tutorials/Beginner-CLI-Tools/Introducing-Turtlesim/Introducing-Turtlesim>`
+With turtlesim, a lightweight 2D simulation tool designed for beginners, you can learn core ROS concepts in a simple visual environment: :doc:`Install and set up turtlesim </Tutorials/Beginner-CLI-Tools/Introducing-Turtlesim/Introducing-Turtlesim>`

 3 Try out working with the main communication components of the ROS framework
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use turtlesim to familiarise yourself with the main communication components and try out messaging in the ROS framework.
+Use turtlesim to familiarize yourself with the main communication components and try out messaging in the ROS framework.

 #.
 Complete the nodes tutorial: :doc:`/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Nodes/Understanding-ROS2-Nodes`
 #.
 Complete the topics tutorial: :doc:`/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Topics/Understanding-ROS2-Topics`